-sub-agents" in Columns (3) and (9).74 One explanation for this finding could be that these interferences overshadowed local efforts - those that are funded by candidates' own spending - progressively decreasing the efficiency of the latter.
+Our estimates seem to point to a lower sensitivity of electoral results to differences in spending in places where national parties intervene extensively in local campaigns, at least in the specification with constituency fixed effects.
+The interaction between "Target" and "Share spending", for instance, is negative and statistically significant in Column (1); so are those with "number of visits" and "hire of sub-agents" in Columns (3) and (9).
+To One explanation for this finding could be that these interferences overshadowed local efforts - those that are funded by candidates' own spending - progressively decreasing the efficiency of the latter.
 After all, during the second half of the century the shift of attention from local to purely national campaigns did not mean the former no longer needed to be fought.
 As local campaigns were left to their own devices, minor advantages in their wealth could thus prove crucial.
 On the other hand, as national parties started to neglect national campaigns and to become more involved locally, it was their efforts, and not local spending, that began to determine the election outcome.

 In addition, this change of behavior among national parties also directly impacted the conduct of local campaigns.
 First, the high level of resources enjoyed by national parties pushed these local campaigns to expand well beyond the election periods, with MPs and parties undertaking electorally driven actions during the whole election cycle (Johnston and Pattie, 2014), thereby diminishing the measured impact of campaign spending (spending is indeed only measured during the official campaign).
 Second, this change in strategies is concomitant to a general tendency for candidates to campaign with decreasing intensity.
-This can be seen very clearly if we consider the overall campaign spending by candidates in recent years (online Appendix Figure 1b): normalized by the average national income, we see that the total amount spent has declined continuously since WWII, and that this trend further accelerated in the 2000s (the drop is even sharper if we consider the amounts per candidate).
+This can be seen very clearly if we consider the overall campaign spending by candidates in recent years (Figure 1b): normalized by the average national income, we see that the total amount spent has declined continuously since WWII, and that this trend further accelerated in the 2000s (the drop is even sharper if we consider the amounts per candidate).

 Why should the overall amount spent by candidates in a district matter for the correlation between spending shares and votes?
 It is important to remember that what we are studying here is the relationship between the share of spending represented by a candidate in a constituency and the votes she obtains; different levels of total constituency spending imply different interpretations of these spending shares.
 Let us take a simple example with only two candidates and a given spending distribution of, say, 30% vs. 70%: we might expect a higher correlation between the spending share and votes in a case where one candidate spends £30,000 and the other £70,000, than in a case where the amounts spent by each candidate are respectively £30 and £70.
-In other words, it does not really make a difference if you canvass ten times more than your opponent if it reflects the fact that you canvass ten citizens while she only canvasses one.
+In other words, it does not really make a difference if you canvass ten times more than your opponent if it reflects the fact that you canvass ten citizens while she